EitherRock/wordle-clone/README.md

 ### A Wordle clone!

-utilizing wordfreq for the top common words and nltk for removing common proper nouns and stop words like 'and', 'that', 'for', 'is', etc
+Using wordfreq to identify common words, nltk to filter out proper nouns and stop words (e.g., 'and', 'that', 'for', 'is'), and better_profanity to minimize swear words

 ## Terminal
 Termcolor